-Bouwsteen 15 dagen Noord-West Sumatra
+Bouwsteen rondreis 15 dagen Noord-West Sumatra

 De reis voert u vanaf Medan langs de jungle en orang oetans bij Bukit Lawang, waar u ook een spannende raft kunt doen.
-Vervolgens naar het Tobameer om de batak clultuur te beleven.
+Vervolgens naar het Tobameer om de Batak clultuur te beleven.
 Een bijzondere stop in het olifanten reservaat Barumun Nagari Wildlife Sanctuary waar u ook de Sumatraanse tijgers kunt zien.
 Verder via het Minangkabau hoogland naar de prachtige stad Bukittinggi en het meer van Maninjau, alvorens we heerlijk kunnen genieten van de eilandjes, jungle en watervallen bij Sungai Pisang, een wit strand in de buurt van Padang.

 Included and excluded